UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

 # [Portal](#tab/tabid-1)

-1. In public Azure, on the top left, click the hamburger icon and select **Monitor**.
+1. In public Azure, select **Monitor** from the favourites menu on the left.

     ![Public Azure Hamburger menu](images/azs-browser-public-azure-hamburger-menu-monitor.png)